Pagoda Village, Red Pagoda

 Aka.
 Crassula ‘Caput Minima’

 Crassula capitella subsp. thyrsiflora (Thunb.)
 Toelken is the correct and accepted infraspecific scientific name for this plant.
 It was named and described as such by Hellmut R. Toelken in the Journal of South African Botany in 1975.
 It was first named and described as Crassula thyrsiflora by Carl Peter Thunberg in Nova Acta Physico (short version) in 1778.

-Crassula capitella was first described by Carl Peter Thunberg in Nova Acta Physico (short version)) in 1778.
-The infraspecific taxon was first described by H.R.
-Toelken in Journal of South African Botany in 1975.
+Crassula capitella Thumb. was first named described by Carl Peter Thunberg in Nova Acta Physico (short version)) in 1778.

 The complete title name is: Nova Acta Physico-Medica Academiae Caesareae Leopoldino-Carolinae Naturae Curiosorum Exhibentia Ephemerides, sive Observationes Historia et Experimenta a Celeberrimis Germaniae et Exterarum Regionum Viris Habita & Communicata, Singulari Studio Collecta